 1. Conduct Market Research

-Understanding your audience starts with market research.
-To have a good image of the problems that customers face entails obtaining data on their preferences, habits, and difficulties.
+Market research is where it all starts in understanding your audience.
+To have a good image of the problems that customers face, one has to obtain data on their preferences, habits, and difficulties.

-- Utilize instruments like focus groups, interviews, and surveys to get firsthand input;
+- Use focus groups, interviews, and surveys to get firsthand input;

-- Examine market trends to determine new demands from customers;
+- Research market trends to understand new demands coming from customers;

-- Examine industry studies to learn about general problems that comparable audiences face.
+- Look into industry studies to learn about general problems that similar audiences have.

-You may make better selections and make sure your solutions meet the demands of the audience by carrying out in-depth market research.
+You can make better choices and ensure your solutions meet the demands of the audience through detailed market research.

 1.1.
 Think Of Universal Pain Points And How They Can Fit Into Your Niche